Northern river terrapin

 The northern river terrapin (Batagur baska) is a species of riverine turtle native to Southeast Asia.
-It is classified Critically Endangered by the IUCN and considered extinct in much of its former range.
+It has been classified as Critically Endangered on the IUCN Red List and considered extinct in much of its former range; as of 2018, the population in the wild was estimated at 100 mature individuals.

 Description

 The northern river terrapin is one of Asia's largest freshwater and brackwater turtles, reaching a carapace length of up to 60 cm and a maximum weight of 18 kg.
 Its carapace is moderately depressed, with a vertebral keel in juveniles.
 The plastron is large, strongly angulate laterally in the young, convex in the adult.
 The head is rather small, with a pointed and upwards-tending snout.
 The legs have band-like scales.

 The upper surface of the carapace and the soft parts are generally olive-brown, while the plastron is yellowish.
 Head and neck are brown with reddish bases.
 Males in breeding coloration have a black head and neck with a crimson or orange dorsal surface and red or orange forelegs.
 The colour of the pupils also changes during this period, to brown in females and yellow-white in males.
 During the breeding season, the color of the pupils of a female brown whereas the pupils in the males become yellowish-white.